During a pelvic

 A pelvic laparoscopy includes a risk of potential internal

 damage.
 Your doctor will conduct immediate open surgery if an organ is

 - a reaction to general anesthesia

-- blood clots that could travel to your pelvis, legs, or lungs
+- a blood clot that could travel to your pelvis,

 Results of a Pelvic Laparoscopy